d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

 compare different HPO algorithms.
 Each HPO run depends on mostly two sources of randomness: the random effects of the training process, such as random weight initialization or mini-batch ordering, and, the intrinsic randomness of the HPO algorithm itself, such as the random sampling of random search.
 Hence, when comparing different algorithms, it is crucial to run each experiment several times and report statistics, such as mean or median, across a population of multiple repetitions of an algorithm based on different seeds of the random number generator.

-To illustrate this, we compare random search (see :ref:'sec_rs') and Bayesian optimization, which we will discuss in Section :ref:'sec_bo', for optimizing the hyperparameters of a feed-forward neural network.
+To illustrate this, we compare random search (see :ref:`sec_rs`) and Bayesian optimization, which we will discuss in Section :numref:`sec_bo`, for optimizing the hyperparameters of a feed-forward neural network.
 Each algorithm was evaluated $50$ times with a different random seed.
 The solid line indicates the average performance of the incumbent across these $50$ repetitions and the dashed line the standard deviation.
 We can see that random search and Bayesian optimization perform roughly the same up to ~1000 seconds, but Bayesian optimization can make use of the past observation to identify better configurations and thus quickly outperforms random search afterwards.

 ![Example any-time performance plot to compare two algorithms A and B](img/example_anytime_performance.png)